Temani Adams PLLC

 Our client and his friends were pulled over while heading to do some target shooting at a local gun range.
 All three people in the vehicle were arrested and charged with Unlawful Carrying of a Weapon, a Class A Misdemeanor.
 Officers claimed that our client’s weapon was in “plain view” in the backseat of the vehicle, making his possession of the weapon unlawful.
 Temani did not set out to disprove that the gun was in “plain view.”
 Instead, Temani focused on a little known exception to the law, that allows a person to possess a gun if they are in route to a shooting range.

 Temani presented this exception to the State and requested a dismissal of the charge.
-The State refused, and the parties proceeded to trial.
-On the day of trial, after a jury panel was ordered, the State dismissed the charge.
+The state refused, and the parties proceeded to trial.
+On the day of trial, after a jury panel was ordered, the state dismissed the charge.

 Case: State of Texas v.
 Fifteen Thousand Five Hundred Twenty Dollars